ravindu644/ravindu644/README.md

 ![](https://komarev.com/ghpvc/?username=ravindu644&style=for-the-badge)
 <br>(☝🏼 since 25/07/2024)

 - 👋 Hey there!
 I'm Ravindu Deshan from Sri Lanka 🇱🇰.
 I love tweaking Android and developing kernels for Android devices as a hobby.
 Check out my channel [Samsung & Android Tweaks](https://t.me/SamsungTweaks) for more.
-Feel free to reach me on Telegram at [@Ravindu_Deshan](https://t.me/Ravindu_Deshan) 💬
+Drop a mail at Droidcasts@protonmail.com if you'd like to contact me or ask questions about anything related to the topic ;)

 ---